MacoskoLab/PuckCaller/README.md

 # PuckCaller
-A Matlab package for image processing and base calling
+Matlab package for image processing and base calling